My Photography & Travel Guide to the Galapagos Islands (Ecuador)

 EXTRA SD CARDS

 You are going to want to take a lot of pictures.
-There are so many different landscape and wildlife photography opportunities, and you won’t want to miss any of them.
+There are so many different landscapes and wildlife photography opportunities, and you won’t want to miss any of them.
 For this reason, you will want to have plenty of memory card space to store those images.

 Camera Rain Sleeve